TranBin848/PakoForever-Clone/README.md

-🚓 Escape Eternal
+# 🚓 Escape Eternal

-A minimalist Unity remake of the chaotic car chase game, inspired by Pako Forever.
-Built for fun, chaos, and infinite escape attempts.
+*A minimalist Unity remake of the chaotic car chase game, inspired by **Pako Forever**.
+Built for fun, chaos, and infinite escape attempts.*

+---

-🕹️ Introduction
+## 🕹️ Introduction

-Escape Eternal is a personal project developed in Unity, recreating the fast-paced, endless chase gameplay style of Pako Forever.
+**Escape Eternal** is a personal project developed in Unity, recreating the fast-paced, endless chase gameplay style of *Pako Forever*.

+---

-🎮 Features
+## 🎮 Features

-✅ Endless mode: an infinite map where the longer you survive, the more police cars chase you
+- ✅ **Endless mode**: an infinite map where the longer you survive, the more police cars chase you

-✅ Car skins: choose from various vehicles to match your personal style
+- ✅ **Car skins**: choose from various vehicles to match your personal style

-✅ Diverse power-ups: speed boosts, collision resistance, police stun, and more
+- ✅ **Diverse power-ups**: speed boosts, collision resistance, police stun, and more

-✅ Visual effects: explosions, dust trails, collision sparks, etc.
+- ✅ **Visual effects**: explosions, dust trails, collision sparks, etc.

-✅ Police AI: multiple police car types with smart pursuit behaviors
+- ✅ **Police AI**: multiple police car types with smart pursuit behaviors

-✅ Environment system: dynamic, randomized houses, trees, and obstacles
+- ✅ **Environment system**: dynamic, randomized houses, trees, and obstacles

+---

-🔧 Technologies Used
+## 🔧 Technologies Used

-Unity (version 202x.x)
+- Unity (version 202x.x)

-C#
+- C#

-Animator / Particle System / Rigidbody Physics
+- Animator / Particle System / Rigidbody Physics

-ScriptableObject for managing skins and power-ups
+- ScriptableObject for managing skins and power-ups

+---

-🧪 Future Goals
+## 🧪 Future Goals

-🛠️ Add vehicle upgrade system
+- 🛠️ Add vehicle upgrade system

-🛠️ Online leaderboard
+- 🛠️ Online leaderboard

-🛠️ Mobile optimization
+- 🛠️ Mobile optimization

-🛠️ Add camera shake and slow-motion effects during collisions
+- 🛠️ Add camera shake and slow-motion effects during collisions

+---

-📜 License & Copyright
+## 📜 License & Copyright

-This project is created for educational, personal research, and non-commercial purposes.
-Escape Eternal is inspired by Pako Forever by Tree Men Games but does not use any original assets from the source game.
+This project is created for **educational, personal research**, and **non-commercial** purposes.
+Escape Eternal is inspired by *Pako Forever* by Tree Men Games but does not use any original assets from the source game.

+---

-Happy escaping! 🚗💨
+🚗💨 **Happy escaping!**